Hip & Knee Pain

 - Firstly, pain can be referred from other structures in the low back, pelvis and hip into the knee, in certain conditions.

 - Secondly, if other joints in the lower limb are not working correctly they can put increased stress on the knee joint, resulting in injury over time.
-Therefore to resolve the knee pain chiropractors may also treat other areas, to maximise long-term improvement.
+Therefore to resolve the knee pain chiropractors may also look at other areas, to maximise long-term improvement.

-We have outlined the process of our treatment below to give you an idea of our approach.
-We would normally modify the treatment to suit each patient and their specific conditions.
-So the type of treatment that is most appropriate for one person is not necessarily right for another
+We have outlined the process of our managment below to give you an idea of our approach.
+We would normally modify the plan to suit each patient and their specific conditions.
+So the type of care that is most appropriate for one person is not necessarily right for another

 Stage 1: Reduce joint inflammation and reduce pain.